lavabit/magma/README.md

 ##### Magma Build Machines

 For those looking for a slim virtual machine pre-configured to build and run magma, consider the following Vagrant boxes which have been created specifically for that purpose.
-Images have been created to support the VirtualBox, VMware, and libvirt providers.
+Images have been created to support the VirtualBox, Hyper-V, VMware, and libvirt Vagrant providers.
 An official Docker image is on the roadmap, but for the time being you might want to consider one of the community supported images.
 Use the appropriate command below to download and provision a Vagrant instance.

 ```shell
 # VMware